 Two members of the standing Qualifying Examination Committee plus the student's advisor are appointed to act as each student's qualifying exam panel to administer the oral qualifying exam.
-Students may take the qualifying exam during the summer session or any time afterwards, but the exam must be taken before the end of the second Fall Semester.
+Students may take the qualifying exam during the summer session or any time afterwards, but the exam must be taken before the end of the third semester in the Program (i.e., the second Fall Semester for those who enroll in the Fall 2020 semester and the second Spring semester for those who enroll in the Spring 2021 semester).